(Updated: February 20, 2018)

 Recaro Van from Puerto Princesa to Port Barton:

-Recaro’s air-conditioned vans, the fastest and most comfortable transport to Port Barton, leave from the San Jose Terminal in Puerto Princesa at 7:30am, 9am, 11am, 2pm and 4pm.
 The ride takes just under three hours one way.
-Tickets are 350 pesos per person, or 500 if you’re getting picked up at the airport.
-Text ahead (a few days in advance is ideal) to book the seat of your choice.
+Tickets are 300 pesos per person from the terminal, or 500 if you’re getting picked up at the airport.
+Text or call ahead (a few days in advance is ideal) to reserve seats.

 Recaro van booking number: